-The Board takes account of the levels of funding obligations the Company could be called on through capital calls on existing investments, as well as the accuracy of previous forecasts to assess the predicted accuracy of forecasts presented.
-The Company continues to work on the realisation of various investments within a timeframe that will enable the Company to maximise the value of its investment portfolio.
+As at 29 May 2024, the Company had liquidity of approximately \$107 million consisting of cash and treasuries.
+The Board takes account of the levels of realisation proceeds historically generated by the Company's micro-cap portfolios, the level of funding obligations the Company could be called on through capital calls on existing investments, as well as the accuracy of previous forecasts to assess the predicted accuracy of forecasts presented.
+The Company continues to work on the realisation of various investments within a timeframe that will enable the Company to maximise value.
 Due to the Company's strong liquidity, the timeframe to realise investments is not determined by the need to meet financial obligations and the Company is able to mitigate any downturn in the wider economy which might influence the ability to exit investments.